Carnegie Mellon University Internet of Things Privacy Infrastructure Website

 If you, your organization or a user becomes aware that a user account has been or may be compromised or is being used in violation of these TOU, or if a user for whom you had CMU create an account leaves your organization and/or will no longer be expected to use the IoT PI, please notify CMU by contacting email@example.com as soon as possible so that CMU may de-activate the applicable account.

 Features of the IoT PI; Use of Third Party Providers.
 The IoT PI and software embodied within the IoT PI may include security components that permit digital materials to be protected, and use of these materials may be subject to usage rules set by CMU.
 In addition, such features may include tools or other features designed to protect the integrity of certain materials, provide security-related features (such as automatically logging off a user after a period of inactivity) and/or to detect improper activity with respect to the IoT PI.
 You may not attempt to override or circumvent any of the usage rules embedded into the IoT PI.
-CMU may, at its discretion, use certain third party service providers to support portions of the IoT PI (including but not limited to hosting services).
+CMU may, at its discretion, use certain third party service providers to support portions of the IoT PI (including but not limited to hosting services and QR code functionality).

 Use of Information.
 CMU has the right to access, preserve and/or disclose account information and Content if required to do so by law or in a good faith belief that such access preservation or disclosure is reasonably necessary to: (a) comply with legal process; (b) enforce these TOU; (c) respond to claims that any Content violates the rights of third parties; (d) respond to your requests for assistance; or (e) protect the rights, property or personal safety of CMU, its users and/or the public.
 Further, CMU reserves the right to cooperate with legitimate law enforcement requests for information at its sole discretion.
 In addition, CMU has the right to use data and information obtained or collected through the IoT PI to improve the IoT PI and/or for research or other activities consistent with CMU’s status as a 501(c)(3) organization, provided that CMU removes individually identifiable information (if any) contained in such data or information.